LondonAppDev/dual-boot-bluetooth-pair/README.md

 # Developer Notes

-Contributions to this project are welcome!
-Feel free to fork and submit pull requests with any improvements.
+I have moved away from using Windows / Linux for my desktop OS so I am no longer maintaining this repo.
+Feel free to fork and take it over :)